defold/doc/docs/en/manuals/webview.md

 To get a more immersive interaction we might want the webview only cover the upper part of the screen.
 We can use the `webview.set_position` function to both set the position and width of a webview.
-Passing in `-1` as either width or height will make the take up the full space on the corresponding axis.
+Passing in `-1` as either width or height will make the webview take up the full space on the corresponding axis.

 ```lua